sicchio/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 ## DOCUMENTATION FOR IDM ARCHIVES and PROMOTION

-*Direct message the dropbox link or google drive folder link to deangela on slack.*

 If you want to create a dropbox account and have not already done so, let me know.
 Both you and I can get additional free space if I invite you.